Best Multilingual Web Fonts

 As the world grows more and more globalized, companies are looking for a uniform identity across their markets.
 Thus, the demand for fonts that shine and offer the same harmony across languages and scripts (writing systems) is increasing.
 This article highlights a selection of web fonts that offer multilingual features.

-In a website you can can use the user system’s font.
-If you rely on the user’s preinstalled fonts you need to use web safe fonts.
-These are fonts that are available on multiple platforms (e.g. Windows, MacOS, Android).
+In a website, you can use the user system's font.
+If you rely on the user's pre-installed fonts, you need to use web safe fonts.
+These are fonts that are available on multiple platforms (e.g. Windows, macOS, Android).
 One sans-serif font would be Arial (by Monotype).
-It is available on Windows and MacOS and supports Latin, Greek, Cyrillic and Armenian scripts.
-For Android you would need to use Roboto because Arial is not available by default.
+It is available on Windows and macOS and supports Latin, Greek, Cyrillic and Armenian scripts.
+For Android, you would need to use Roboto because Arial is not available by default.

 So you would specify it like that in your CSS: